 If you’re sourcing in a retail store, the obvious solution to any of the above problems is to not buy the shoes in the first place.
-If you are doing online arbitrage and receive shoes with the above problems, you can return the shoes for a refund, or you can sell them on a different platform, like eBay, where you can give details in your product description about the shoe being slightly worn, having a different size listed on the box, etc.
+If you are doing online arbitrage and receive shoes with the above problems, you can return the shoes for a refund, or you can sell them on a different platform, like eBay or Poshmark, where you can give details in your product description about the shoe being slightly worn, having a different size listed on the box, etc.

 Note: You CANNOT list a pair of shoes in new condition on Amazon and attempt to put any type of description of the shoes in your condition notes.
 Shoes sold as new on Amazon must EXACTLY match the description on the product page and be in absolutely new condition.

 As I said at the beginning of this post, one of the keys to successfully prepping your shoes for the Amazon FBA warehouse is to read the guidelines.
 Here’s the excerpt from the guidelines about prepping and packaging shoes:

 “Footwear, regardless of material, must be packaged with no shoe material exposed, either in shoe boxes or bagged in a polybag with a suffocation warning.
 Shoe box lids must be secured with a non-adhesive band or removable tape.”